jekyll/jekyll/docs/_docs/maintaining/releasing-a-new-version.md

 ### Bump the version

-There's three main places where you have to update the version number manually:

-- In `lib/jekyll/version.rb`.
-This is the important one!
-- In `docs/latest_version.txt`.
-This is necessary for the site to update correctly.
-- In `docs/_config.yml` (the first element).

-Everything else should orient itself around these.
-Feel free to commit and push to `master` now.
+The only important place you need to manually bump the version is in `lib/jekyll/version.rb`.
+Adjust that, and everything else should work fine.

 ### Update the history document